IntelPython/dpctl/README.md

 ```

 Examples of building Cython extensions with DPC++ compiler, that interoperate
-with dpCtl can be found in folder `cython`.
+with dpctl can be found in folder `cython`.

 Each example in `cython` folder can be built using
 `CC=clang CXX=dpcpp python setup.py build_ext --inplace`.